 Special multi-hole fuel injectors mounted in the lower intake manifold spray directly toward the intake ports.
 The multi-hole injector design means that fuel droplet size is reduced for better fuel atomization, resulting in improved cold weather start-up, better fuel economy, lower emissions and higher horsepower.

 2-PIECE DUAL-STAGE INTAKE MANIFOLD

 The MDX features a dual-stage intake manifold made from lightweight magnesium-alloy.
 The manifold works together with VTEC® to improve low-speed torque with no sacrifice in high-rpm power.
 Divided into two banks feeding three cylinders per bank, the manifold has two Powertrain Control Module-controlled butterfly valves located between each bank.
 These closed valves separate bank-to-bank plenum chamber and improves the resonance charge effect.
 The result is an amplification of pressure waves within each half of the manifold at lower engine speeds, improving low rpm torque.
-The open ends of the intake runners are also flared into a "trumpet" shape (as on racing engines) to further improve airflow.
+The open ends of the intake runners are flared into a "trumpet" shape (as used on racing engines) to further improve airflow.

 The butterfly valves open above 4,050 rpm, connecting the two halves of the intake manifold, increasing its effective volume.
-The manifold's two modes further complement the changes in low and high rpm running made possible by the VTEC® system.
+The manifold's two modes further complement the changes in low and high rpm running made possible by the VTEC® valvetrain system.